 TSR performance is independently assessed over the performance period against the constituents of the S&P/ASX 100 Index as at the start of the performance period.

 Vesting schedule against rTSR:

+Percentage of awards vesting

+0% vesting

+50% vesting

-Percentile ranking Percentage of awards vesting Below the 50th percentile 0% vesting Equal to the 50th percentile 50% vesting Between the 50th and 75th percentile Straight-line vesting between 50% and 100%, i.e. an additional 2% of awards vest for each percentile increase Equal to the 75th percentile or above 100% vesting
+Straight-line vesting between 50% and 100%, i.e. an additional 2% of awards vest for each percentile increase

+100% vesting